History of WGM

 1920

-The China Field reported 15 missionaries, 50 Chinese workers, and hundreds of Chinese Christians working to win souls for the Lord.
+The China Field reported 15 missionaries, 50 Chinese workers, and hundreds of Chinese Christians.

 1925